Dayton, Ohio Child Custody Attorneys

-Historically, children of divorcing parents were treated as trophies to be awarded to the victorious parent at the end of an often long and acrimonious courtroom trial.
-Hence, the coined phrase custody battle.
+Historically, children of divorcing parents were treated as trophies to be awarded to the victorious parent at the end of an often long and acrimonious courtroom trial; hence, the coined phrase “custody battle.”
 Then, the matter of a child’s custody preference carried little weight.
 Neither did the issue of which outcome might be in that child’s best interest.
 Today, however, Ohio’s child custody laws serve to protect innocent offspring from being used as pawns by their parents.
-Regardless of whether a divorcing couple behaves amicably or belligerently during the process, Ohio’s child custody laws are in place to protect the children.
-To learn more about child custody law, contact the divorce lawyers at Fox & Associates Co., L.P.A.
+Regardless of whether divorcing parties behave amicably or belligerently during the process, Ohio’s child custody laws are in place to protect the children.
+The divorce lawyers at Fox & Associates Co., L.P.A. can provide valuable guidance regarding child custody law.

 What is in the best interest of the child?